mckennapsean/dissertation/content/03-framework.md

 ![
+  Connections to the nested model.
-  Here, we illustrate the overlap of the design activity framework with respect to the levels of the nested model [@Munzner2009].
+  We illustrate the overlap of the design activity framework with respect to the levels of the nested model [@Munzner2009].
 It is important to note that each of the three inner levels of the nested model exists across two activities in the framework; thus, a visualization designer must think carefully about with which levels of the nested model any process artifact corresponds.
 ](figures/daf/nm-comparison.pdf){#fig:nm-comparison width="100%"}